mcdexio/mcdex-references/en/hydro-mp.md

 Existing trading protocols, such as 0x, Hydro, and Uniswap, have well solved ERC20 tokens exchange requirements.
 However, traders often have difficulty in trading ERC20 position tokens of those derivatives directly.
 There are usually two reasons for this difficulty.
 First of all, the trade of decentralized derivatives is usually accompanied by minting, redeeming, and exchange of position tokens.
 The existing ERC20 trading protocols can only complete the exchange, lacking the function of minting and redeeming.
 Furthermore, the pricing of derivatives is often different from that of position tokens.
 Traders need complex price conversion to trade position tokens directly.

-To solve the above difficulties, inspired by 0x and Hydro, we designed a new trading protocol called "Mai Protocol" on Ethereum.
+To solve the above difficulties, we designed a new trading protocol called "Mai Protocol" on Ethereum.

 **Mai Protocol's goal is to make trading decentralized derivatives easy and efficient.**